 Sir Henry Cooper, like Canada’s Chuvalo, is impressively in control of his faculties, and like the others he shadowboxes playfully for the camera.
 Thoughtful and genial, he retains a lucid memory and impressively clear speech, and tells an intriguing story about how he earned his date with Ali.
 He claims Ernie Terrell’s mob-linked manager, Bernie Glickman, went to Ali representative Herbert Muhammad and threatened him with death if Ali beat Terrell.
 According to the story, Herbert Muhammad had Glickman beaten, and Terrell’s fearful manager retreated into insanity, spending the rest of his life in an asylum.
 With Terrell’s chance gone for the time being, Chuvalo stepped in and lost a fifteen round decision to Ali at Maple Leaf Gardens in 1966.

 In less exemplary physical shape is the late Leon Spinks, who shocked the boxing world when he beat ‘The Greatest’ as a 25-year-old in 1978.
 In the aftermath of the unexpected victory, “Neon Leon” fell prey to the intoxicants of instant fame and lost the rematch.
 At the time of filming he spoke with an alarming impediment.
 “I was lost,” he says, describing the tailspin he went into when his life accelerated after winning the title.
 “I really was lost.
 I made a lot of wrong judgments.”

-A man whose speech was equally slurred, albeit for different reasons, is the late Ken Norton.
+A man whose speech was equally slurred, albeit for different reasons, is Ken Norton, who died in 2013.
 He dragged himself out of the financial gutter with his upset of Ali in 1973, but in 1986 he was in a horrific car crash.
 In the film, Norton has no memory of the five years that followed his accident, three of which he spent paralyzed.
 Like Spinks, he is a man whose body has been beaten up by life, but in the film he appears in decent spirits and gives a persuasive account of his career.